The R.E.D. Album: Promotional singles

-The album's third promotional single "It Must Be Me" was released on April 14, 2010 to the radio, then officially being released on April 27, 2010 to the iTunes Store and on February 3, 2010, The music video for "It Must Be Me" was set to premiere live on 106 & Park on June 4, 2010, but it was never premiered.
+The album's third promotional single "It Must Be Me" was released on April 14, 2010 to the radio, then officially being released on April 27, 2010 to the iTunes Store and on February 3, 2010.
+The music video for "It Must Be Me" was set to premiere live on 106 & Park on June 4, 2010, but it was never premiered.

-Game released the album's fourth promotional single, titled "Shake", but it wasn't able to be released on the iTunes Store.
+Game released the album's fourth promotional single, titled "Shake", which was produced by Cool & Dre.
+However, it was not released on the iTunes Store.
 MTV premiered the video for "Shake" on April 27, 2010.

 Other songs

-The lead single was supposed to be for the song titled "Ain't No Doubt About It" featuring Justin Timberlake and Pharrell Williams.
-In an interview with Complex, it was revealed "Krazy", "Big Money," and "It Must Be Me", were all promotional singles for iTunes and digital download, indicating none of them would actually make it on the album.
-In an same interview, he did however confirmed the song "Ain't No Doubt About It," which it wasn't supposed to be the first main single as it was a leak, the single was released on May 18, 2010 to the iTunes Store A video for the single "Ain't No Doubt About It" had also been shot but was never released till on July 2, 2011.
+The song "Ain't No Doubt About It", which featured the vocals of Justin Timberlake and Pharrell Williams, was originally intended as the lead single for The R.E.D.
+Album.
+In an interview with Complex, the Game revealed that "Krazy", "Big Money", and "It Must Be Me" were all promotional singles for iTunes and digital download and confirmed that none of them would be included on the album.
+In the same interview, he also confirmed that the song "Ain't No Doubt About It" was now considered to be a promotional single.
+"Ain't No Doubt About It" was released on iTunes on May 18, 2011, followed by its accompanying music video on July 4, 2011.

-All of these songs have failed to chart, Game decided to have them all removed from the album and chose instead to release them on various mixtapes, including The Red Room and Brake Lights mixtapes.
-Although the song "Bottles & Rockin' J's" featuring DJ Khaled, Fabolous, Lil Wayne, Busta Rhymes and Rick Ross, produced by Lex Luger, was being considered as the album's second official single, It was later confirmed to be the album's sixth street single.
+After these songs failed to chart, Game removed them from the album and chose instead to release them on various mixtapes, including The Red Room and Brake Lights mixtapes.
+Additionally, the song "Bottles & Rockin' J's" featuring DJ Khaled, Fabolous, Lil Wayne, Busta Rhymes and Rick Ross, with production by Lex Luger, was being considered as the album's second official single.
+However, it was later confirmed to be the album's sixth promotional single.
 It would later be included in the Game's 2012 mixtape California Republic.